Fragtality/PilotsDeck/README.md

 The Package File contains (almost) everything needed by the User to use a Profile or a Set thereof: Images, Scripts and of course the StreamDeck Profiles.
 A Package File does not need to have all of the three - you can create also Packages to only distribute an Image Pack or a Script or just a Profile.
 An User only has to take Care to get the correct Fonts now.
 (Since most Fonts have Limitations on the Distribution, it didn't make much Sense to add them as Feature/Content)<br/><br/>

 Requirements / Guidelines for creating Package Files:
 - You have to **stick to the Folder Structure** - it is the same Structure as in the Plugin-Folder (plus the additional Profiles Sub-Folder).
-So just copy/select the Files as they are layed out in your Plugin Directory.
+So just copy/select the Files as they are laid out in your Plugin Directory.
 - You need to add a **package.json File** with a basic Description of the Package in the **Root Folder of Package**.
-Use the **"notes" Property** to inform the User about necessary addtional Steps (e.g. Fonts) or other vital Information.
+Use the **"notes" Property** to inform the User about necessary additional Steps (e.g. Fonts) or other vital Information.
 - **Profiles** added to the Package File need to be in the **.streamDeckProfile Format** you get when Exporting a Profile from the StreamDeck Software.
 - Please **keep the Name** of the StreamDeck Profiles **the same** (as shown in the StreamDeck UI).
-Else the Profile Manage can not replace old Files and transfer Profile Mappings on Profile Updates.
+Else the Profile Manage can't replace old Files and transfer Profile Mappings on Profile Updates.
 - Please **make it clear** in the Profile or File Name for **which StreamDeck Type** a Profile is intended for - so that the User can choose the correct StreamDeck on Installation.
 There is no automatic Way because for whatever Reason, Elgato does not export that Information.
 - You can include additional Files in the Package (e.g. FSUIPC Scripts, a Readme, Simulator Modules) in the **Extras** Folder.
-If put there, the Profile Manager will place the Files on the User's Desktop for easier retrival (in a Folder named after the Package File's Name).
+If put there, the Profile Manager will place the Files on the User's Desktop for easier retrieval (in a Folder named after the Package File's Name).

 <br/>